Grant access to Settings

 • The IT team is responsible for configuring the Dynatrace environment and making sure everything works.

-• The Sales team just needs to read the Dynatrace settings, and never modify them.
+• The Sales team only needs to read the settings and never modify them.

 The IT team needs read and write access, while the sales team needs only read access.